douglasgreen/outlines/computing/programming_languages/javascript.md

 Several JavaScript frameworks have emerged for mobile app development, with React Native and Ionic being two prominent examples.

 React Native: Developed by Facebook, React Native allows developers to build mobile apps using React and JavaScript.
-It\'s known for providing a near-native user experience, as it renders using native components.Ionic: Ionic uses web technologies (HTML, CSS, and JavaScript) to create mobile apps.
+It's known for providing a near-native user experience, as it renders using native components.Ionic: Ionic uses web technologies (HTML, CSS, and JavaScript) to create mobile apps.
 It's built on top of Angular and Apache Cordova.
 While it might not deliver a completely native experience, Ionic is praised for its ease of use and rapid development cycle.

 ### 3. Performance Considerations